xigxog/examples/go/hello-world/README.md

 # service/hello-world-frontend created
 ```

-If everything worked you should see two Pods running.
+If everything worked you should see two pods running.
 You can check using
 kubectl.

 ```shell